emmanuelraj7/FOREXapp/readme.md

-Web app for @Hotelier Interiors Dubai customers to find their partner hotels aroud the world
+Web app for @Hotelier Interiors Dubai customers to locate/book their partner hotels aroud the world